 Kadriorg Park, situated a couple of kilometers outside the center, is a perfect target for a long-distance walk and a picnic to top it off.
-The best time to head to the park is between May and the end of September, when the park’s trimmed grass and colorful flowers are at their finest.
+The best time to head to the park is between May and the end of September, when the trimmed grass and colorful flowers of the park are at their finest.

 The park belongs to Kadriorg Palace, which hosted the grand opening in 1718 in the presence of Peter the Great.
-Today, the palace houses the Art Museum of Estonia's foreign collection.
+Today, the palace houses the Art Museum exhibiting the foreign collection of Estonia.
 The area is larger than it looks at first glance.
 For example, there’s a harmonic Japanese garden, opened in 2011, hidden in the woods.

 As one of the best sites for the whole family, the Seaplane Harbour contains plenty of interesting things for adults and children to experience.
 The spacious museum hall has numerous artifacts of wartime and maritime history on display.
 The main attractions include a Short 184 waterplane and the Lembit submarine, built in England, which introduces the visitors to the life inside a submarine.

 Seaplane Harbour has plenty of video films, simulators and a separate children’s area to guarantee interesting pastime for everyone.
 Don’t forget to visit the museum ships at the harbor behind the museum.
 They’re included in the price of the ticket.

 The most famous Estonian art museum, Kumu, is situated next to Kadriorg Park.
 The museum, which was opened in 2006, is an architectural attraction on its own, but the main interest is drawn to its art collection.
 The collection at KUMU is versatile, having something to everyone’s taste.
 On display, there are various art movements and artifacts from the 16th century to contemporary art, with the main focus on local artists.
 Since you’ve come all the way to KUMU, you might as well visit the Kadriorg park as well.